MANTRA-Chain/mantra-dex/contracts/pool-manager/README.md

 the `ExecuteSwapOperations` message should be used instead, providing the route to follow for the swap to be executed successfully.

-After a swap takes place, the pool's balances are updated, and the fees are collected.
-The Bonding Manager receives the protocol fee via the `FillRewards` message, while the swap fee remains in the pool to benefit the LP token holders, increasing the pool's liquidity and thus the LP token value.
+After a swap takes place, the pool's balances are updated, and the fees are collected and sent to the Fee Collector, while the swap fee remains in the pool to benefit the LP token holders, increasing the pool's liquidity and thus the LP token value.

-On Osmosis, there's an additional fee that is sent to the Osmosis community pool.